 The set of defined roles is visible in the Roles

 shows both the scopes configured for the role, and the "expanded scopes" for

 that role.
 The latter value can be a little misleading for

-scopes, so be careful and if in doubt, create a throwaway client to test your
+roles, so be careful and if in doubt, create a throwaway client to test your